beau32/JB-Restful-Activity/README.md

 ### How To Use

-1. Deploy to netlify using the button above
+1. Deploy to netlify using the button above, load the environment variables based on the ones in .env file
 2. Login to your account on Marketing Cloud

-3. Select Setup -> App Integration from navigation.
+3. Select Setup -> App Integration from navigation
 4. Select "Create New App"

-5. Create a custom activity for journey builder, and fill in the endpoint for the app, `{subdomain}.netlify.app/public/jbcustom/` hit save then hit finish.
+5. Create a custom activity for journey builder, and fill in the endpoint for the app, `{subdomain}.netlify.app/public/jbcustom/` hit save then hit finish

-8. Go to Journey Builder and you should see the custom activity appearing in the bottom.
+8. Go to Journey Builder and you should see the custom activity appearing in the bottom

 #### Re-deploy application to host